Vakary-Epitech/Vakary-Web/README.md

 Inscription page -> Page to create an account

-ItineraryPage -> Page to create a new itinerary

 LandingPage -> first page a first time user see, it contains the presentation of the project